Ayush-B7/How-to-Play-Piano/README.md

 - Start with the C Major Scale: C-D-E-F-G-A-B-C
 - Play slowly and focus on sound, clarity and rhythm
 - Practice on both hands individually before using both to build coordination and finger strength
-- Progress to more complicated major scale and then minor scales
+- Progress to more complicated major scales and then minor scales

-5.Play Simple Songs using One Hand
+5. Play Simple Songs using One Hand
 - Simple songs such as "Twinkle, Twinkle, Little Star" or "Hot Cross Buns" can be played on one hand
 - Get access to the scores (sheet music) online and begin practicing
 - Focus on rhythm and clarity